leon4rd/test/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## An apple a day keeps the bullies away.
+If you throw it hard enough.